-Generally, the right retirement plan is about timing, opportunity and avoiding common retirement-planning mistakes.
+Generally, the right plan is about timing, opportunity and not following the myths that can destroy your retirement.
 With that in mind, here are 35 retirement-planning errors to avoid, along with tips for correcting them.

 Click through to learn the mistakes even smart people make in retirement.